skunkworxdark/XYGrid_nodes/README.md

 #### `Minimum Overlap XYImage Tile Generator`
 Minimum Overlap Tile Generator
 -Keeps tiles at a fixed size but adjusts the overlap to be even across the image but always above the minimum.
+#### `Optimized Tile Size From Area`
+Optimized Tile Size From Area
+- submitted by @JPPhoto
+- The new Optimized Tile Size From Area node feeds directly into the minimum overlap tile generator node.
+It iterates over sizes to find the optimally-sized tile that satisfies input constraints like minimum area, maximum area, overlap, etc. It outputs tiles sized a multiple of 16px so it works with all current models.

 <HR>